milkbottledude/woodlands-jb_tracker/Documentation.md

 ```
 1    def count_true(df, column_name):
 2        count_true = df['column_name'].sum()
-3        print(count_true)
+3        print(f'number of rows with 'True' for 'sch_hol_period' column = [count_true}')
 4        total_no_of_rows = len(df)
-5        print(total_no_of_rows)
-6        print(int(count_true)/total_no_of_rows)
+5        print(f'total number of rows = {total_no_of_rows}')
+6        print(f'Percentage of rows with 'True' = {int(count_true)/total_no_of_rows}')

 7    count_true(final_df, 'sch_hol_period')
 8    count_true(final_df, 'public_hol_period')
 ```

-*quick explanation of code*
+(Line 1-6)

+I made a little function that checks for the number of rows with value = 'True' for a given column in a given df.
+It gives the number in Line 3, before also printing the total number of rows as well as the percentage of rows with 'True'.

+(Line 7-8)

+Then, I call the function, passing the two holiday period features in as parameters.

 Here are the results:
 ```
 number of rows with 'True' for 'sch_hol_period' column = 732
 total number of rows = 2119
-'True' rows to total number of rows ratio: 0.3454459650778669
+Percentage of rows with 'True': 0.3454459650778669

 number of rows with 'True' for 'sch_hol_period' column = 96
 total number of rows = 2119
-'True' rows to total number of rows ratio: 0.045304388862671074
+Percentage of rows with 'True': 0.045304388862671074
 ```

-As you can see, the number of rows that have 'True' for the school holiday period feature is ..., and ... for the public holiday feature.
-There is a clear class imbalance.
+As you can see, the percentage of rows that have 'True' for the school holiday period feature (1dp) is 34.5%, and 4.5% for the public holiday feature.

+While 34.5% is only a mild class imbalance and does not warrant any changes, a percentage of 4.5% is very clearly a severe case of class imbalance that requires our attention.

 We don't want a situation where the train data is mainly made up of rows not within the holiday period.
 To prevent this, I'll be using k-folds validation instead of a standard train/test split to test the loss of the model when the holiday period features are implemented.